 The Benefits of Being Alone

 Further research suggests we'd be wise to overcome the anxiety that seems to accompany loneliness.
-While nobody's advocating becoming a hermit, there are benefits to spending at least some time alone.
+While nobody's advocating becoming a hermit, there are benefits of being alone—at least some of the time.

 We miss out on less

 For many, the idea of going to a concert or out to dinner alone sparks dread—what if other patrons think we're social pariahs?
 But University of Maryland professor Rebecca Ratner believes that fear is causing us to forgo fun.
 "People have activities that they want to do—see a movie, or a show that's coming to town for one night only—but they lack friends to go with them, and so they miss out," she says.